 Busia Sub County Children’s Officer Patrick Mukolwe has raised concerns over the rising cases of defilement in Nambale Sub County.

-Speaking to the Kenya News Agency in his office on Wednesday, Mukolwe stated that perpetrators of such evil acts are people well known to the victims and more so close relatives.
+Speaking to the media, Mukolwe stated that perpetrators of such evil acts are people well known to the victims and more so close relatives.

 “As per now, defilers are not strangers to our children but they are people well known to the children, the caregivers,” he said, adding that this is the major trigger of abuse.